 Note: If one of the parents is not a Canadian and they also are moving back to Canada, then you can also include them in the Sponsorship Application.
 You can find a do-it-yourself sponsorship option by clicking here.

-Here is a typical story: One of the parents has Canadian citizenship and the parents want their kids to have Canadian citizenship as well.
-The family lives outside of Canada and the kids are still in school.
-The Canadian parent files a Sponsorship application, and the application gets approved making the kids and the spouse permanent residents of Canada (PR is a very useful status and is almost the same as Citizenship).
-Next, everyone relocates to Canada and after 1095 days in Canada (or 3 years), all the family members file for Right of Citizenship and approximately one year later everyone in the family has a Canadian passport.
+Here is a typical story: One of the parents has Canadian citizenship, and the parents want their kids to have Canadian citizenship as well.
+The family lives outside of Canada, and the kids are still in school.
+The Canadian parent files a Sponsorship application, and the application gets approved, making the kids and the spouse permanent residents of Canada (PR is a very useful status and is almost the same as Citizenship).
+Next, everyone relocates to Canada, and after 1095 days in Canada (or 3 years), all the family members file for the Right of Citizenship and approximately one year later, everyone in the family has a Canadian passport.
 The whole thing will take 4-5 years to complete.

 Option two: You look for alterative Canadian immigration applications to file.
 Here is what you need to do:

 - Start researching on type of application you can qualify, this could be: